tuxu/python-samplerate/README.rst

     $ pip install samplerate

-Binaries of `libsamplerate`_ for macOS and Windows (32 and 64 bit) are included and used if the library is not installed.
+Binaries of `libsamplerate`_ for macOS and Windows (32 and 64 bit) are included and used if not present on the system.

 Usage